FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 Verify whether the fog function is triggered or not in the following way.

--   check the task instance of this fog function, as shown in the following picture
+-   check the task instance of this fog function, as shown in the following picture:

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-task-running.png)

--   check the result generated by its running task instance, as shown in the following picture
+-   check the result generated by its running task instance, as shown in the following picture:

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/fog-function-streams.png)